SandraLettuAnyomi/SandraLettuAnyomi.github.io/_pages/about.md

   /about /about.html
 ---

 Welcome to my website!
-I am a current PhD student in the Department of Agricultural Economics at the [University of Connecticut](https://are.uconn.edu).
+I am a current PhD student in the Department of Agricultural and Resource Economics at the [University of Connecticut](https://are.uconn.edu).

 My research sits at the intersection of labor economics and empirical industrial organization, drawing on tools from environmental economics.
 I study how individuals and firms in developed and developing economies respond to ecological, technological, and climate shocks.